tfjmp/website/content/post/expectations/index.md

 - Year 1 - Prepare and pass the [Research Proficiency Evaluation](https://tfjmp.org/post/rpe/).
 - Year 2/3 - PhD Proposal and course requirement completion, move to [candidacy](https://www.grad.ubc.ca/current-students/managing-your-program/advancement-candidacy).
 - Eventually ([> 3.33 years & < 9 years ; on average 5.77 years](https://www.grad.ubc.ca/prospective-students/graduate-degree-programs/phd-computer-science)) submit and defend your PhD thesis!

+## Self-evaluation form

+At the end of each term, students should fill a [self-evaluation form](https://forms.gle/bBwwzYCtjpoVVTha6).
+The goal is for you to reflect on your progress and to identify potential problems early.
+I also want to ensure that you are well supported.